Toooomey/primal-gym/README.md

 ## Structure of the website

 The Primal Gym website is meant to be a responsive website that displays well and is easy to use across all media screen sizes.
-This consists of a Home page, gallery, classes, and contact page.
+The site consists of a home page, gallery, classes, and contact page.
 The links are clearly labelled and are direct users to the content they would like to view.

 ## Wireframes